zairulanuar/HRM/README.md

 <p align="center">
 <a href="https://damo-nlp-sg.github.io/SeaLLMs/" target="_blank" rel="noopener">Website</a>
 &nbsp;&nbsp;
-<a href="https://huggingface.co/SeaLLMs/SeaLLM-7B-v2.5" target="_blank" rel="noopener"> 🤗 Tech Memo</a>
+<a href="https://huggingface.co/SeaLLMs/SeaLLM3-7B-Chat" target="_blank" rel="noopener"> 🤗 Tech Memo</a>
 &nbsp;&nbsp;
-<a href="https://huggingface.co/spaces/SeaLLMs/SeaLLM-7B-v2.5" target="_blank" rel="noopener"> 🤗 DEMO</a>
+<a href="https://huggingface.co/spaces/SeaLLMs/SeaLLM-Chat" target="_blank" rel="noopener"> 🤗 DEMO</a>
 &nbsp;&nbsp;
 <a href="https://github.com/DAMO-NLP-SG/SeaLLMs" target="_blank" rel="noopener">Github</a>
 &nbsp;&nbsp;
 <a href="https://arxiv.org/pdf/2312.00738.pdf" target="_blank" rel="noopener">Technical Report</a>
 </p>

 We introduce **SeaLLM3**, the latest series of the SeaLLMs (Large Language Models for Southeast Asian languages) family.
 It achieves state-of-the-art performance among models with similar sizes, excelling across a diverse array of tasks such as world knowledge, mathematical reasoning, translation, and instruction following.
-In the meantime, it was specifically enhanced to be more trustworthy, exhibiting reduced hallucination and providing safe responses, particularly in queries posed in Southeast Asian languages.
+In the meantime, it was specifically enhanced to be more trustworthy, exhibiting reduced hallucination and providing safe responses, particularly in queries closed related to Southeast Asian culture.

+## 🔥 Highlights
+- State-of-the-art performance compared to open-source models of similar sizes, evaluated across various dimensions such as human exam questions, instruction-following, mathematics, and translation.
+- Significantly enhanced instruction-following capability, especially in multi-turn settings.
+- Ensures safety in usage with significantly reduced instances of hallucination and sensitivity to local contexts.

 ## Uses